EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Strategy/Good Strategy Bad Strategy.md

 - Crown hasn’t given up its bargaining power like the captives have.”

-- As Frank Gilbreth pointed out in 1909, bricklayers had been laying bricks for thousands of years with essentially no improvement in tools and technique.5 By carefully studying the process, Gilbreth was able to more than double productivity without increasing anyone’s workload.
+- As Frank Gilbreth pointed out in 1909, bricklayers had been laying bricks for thousands of years with essentially no improvement in tools and technique.
+By carefully studying the process, Gilbreth was able to more than double productivity without increasing anyone’s workload.
 By moving the supply pallets of bricks and mortar to chest height, hundreds or thousands of separate lifting movements per day by each bricklayer were avoided.
 By using a movable scaffold, skilled masons did not have to waste time carrying bricks up ladders.
 By making sure that mortar was the right consistency, masons could set and level a brick with a simple press of the hand instead of the time-honored multiple taps with a trowel.

 - Extending an existing competitive advantage brings it into new fields and new competitions.